If you want to specialize in internal audit, then the CIA is the perfect certification for you.

 To be eligible to take the Certified Internal Auditor exam and obtain a CIA certification, candidates should meet certain requirements.

-Candidates must have a minimum of 24 months of professional experience in internal auditing or its equivalent such as external audit, quality assurance, internal control, and compliance audit.
+Candidates holding a bachelor's degree must have a minimum of 24 months of professional experience in internal auditing or its equivalent such as external audit, quality assurance, internal control, and compliance audit.

 A master’s degree or work experience in related business professions such as accounting, law, or finance may be substituted for 12 of the required 24 months of professional experience in internal auditing.